MrThearMan/dndfog/README.md

   not being scaled correctly to the new zoom level.
 Usually this should be only a few pixels, and you can fix it quickly by moving the background.

-- Confirm if want to exit with esc
-- Button to show keyboard bindings
+- Cut grid size in half / double gridsize
 - Turn order tracking
 - Layers for fog
-- Bigger removing size for fog
-- Select tool form pallette
 - Matching program gridsize to background gridsize is a bit awkward.
-You can either use the `--gridsize=<size>` extra argument on lauch, or change it with `ALT + Scroll wheel`, but there is bound to be some misalignment that you have to correct by moving the background.
+You can change it with `ALT + Scroll wheel`, but there is bound to be some misalignment that you have to correct by moving the background.
-- AOEs might do not stay the correct size when zooming back and forth.
 - There is no undo or redo.
 - There is no way to add pictures to pieces.
 - There is no way to mark/point on things on the map (apart from the mouse cursor).